spatie/laravel-collection-macros/README.md

 ### `powerset`

-Enumerates the power set of the collection, in Gray code order.
+Enumerates the powerset of the collection, in Gray code order.

 ```php
 collect(['a' => 1, 'b' => 2, 'c' => 3])->powerset();